-The abstract dismissed distraction, and certainly if you’re motivated, you’ll find ways to avoid distractions.
-I will note in passing that iPads are better than any laptop, simply because they default to showing a single app taking up the whole screen.
-Sure, you still get notifications, but those can be curated more easily than on a laptop.
+The study I mentioned above dismissed distraction as a concern, and certainly if you’re motivated, you’ll find ways to avoid distractions.
+I will note in passing that iPads are better than any laptop for avoiding distraction, simply because they default to showing a single app taking up the whole screen.
+Sure, you still get notifications, but those can be filtered out more easily than on a laptop.
 Almost equally important, though, is the perception of distraction on the part of onlookers.
 The open laptop screen creates a barrier between speaker and note-taker, where it’s usually not possible for the speaker to know whether their counterpart is distracted by something else.

 I actually ran into this back in the day.
 In the early years of the century I was the only person I knew using a stylus-equipped smartphone, a Sony-Ericsson P800 (and later a P990), and I would sometimes also use them to take notes in meetings.

 The handwriting recognition was actually pretty decent (although I’ve never used an Apple Newton to compare the two), so this system worked pretty well.
 The one drawback was that I would get funny looks from other people in the meeting, and in fact once a more senior colleague told me to "stop playing with the phone" and demanded to see the screen before he would believe I wasn’t playing a game or something!